 |---|---|---|

-| Setting | Outpatient clinic | Hospital operating room |
+| Setting | Outpatient — no hospital stay | Hospital or clinical setting required |

-| Side Effects | Mild headache or scalp discomfort | Confusion, nausea, headache, memory issues |
+| Common side effects | Mild headache, scalp discomfort | Confusion, memory loss, headache, muscle aches |

 This table reflects the core evidence from clinical literature comparing outcomes, tolerability, and patient outcomes.